Rhode Island is able to cram major experiences into a package no bigger than a postage stamp.

 The world-famous Rhode Island School of Design Museum is home to 100,000 artifacts ranging in age from antiquity to the present, including masterpieces by Picasso, Rodin, and Monet as well as an extensive collection of Asian art.

-Dine on Federal Hill: Providence’s own Little Italy radiates classic charm while serving up some of the most remarkable cuisine the city has to offer.
-Try the Caserta Pizzeria’s “wimpy skippy,” spinach pie filled with cheese and pepperoni, or Enoteca Umberto’s traditional Italian cuisine.
+Dine on Federal Hill: Providence’s own Little Italy radiates a classic charm while serving up some of the most remarkable cuisine the city has to offer.
+Try the Caserta Pizzeria’s “wimpy skippy,” a spinach pie filled with cheese and pepperoni, or Enoteca Umberto’s traditional Italian cuisine.

 Island Block